Prohibited sectors

 Discussed below are certain sectors in which FDI is permitted under the Automatic route/Approval Route subject to certain conditions/restrictions.

-• The government has now allowed FDI of up to 100 percent in the retail trade of single brand products, subjects to the prior approval of the FIPB and the compliance with the following conditions:
+• The government has now allowed FDI of up to 100 percent in the retail trade of single-brand products, subject to the prior approval of the FIPB and compliance with the following conditions:

 • The products to be sold are of a single brand.

-• The foreign investor should own the brand or one non-resident entity, whether owner of the brand or otherwise, and shall be permitted to undertake single brand product retail trading for the specific brand through a legally tenable agreement, with the brand owner for the specific brand for which approval is being sought.
+• The foreign investor should own the brand or one non-resident entity, whether the owner of the brand or otherwise and shall be permitted to undertake single-brand product retail trading for the specific brand through a legally tenable agreement, with the brand owner for the specific brand for which approval is being sought.

 • If the proposal for FDI exceeds 51 percent of the total capital of the company, at least 30 percent of the products sold have to mandatorily be sourced from Indian small industries (where the total investment in plant and machinery does not exceed US$ 2 million at the time of installation), village and cottage industries, artisans and craftsmen.

-• Retail trading in any form by mean of e-commerce is not permitted
+• Retail trading in any form by means of e-commerce is not permitted

 • The policy requires investors to submit an application to SIA seeking permission from the government for the intended FDI in the retail trade of a single brand product.
-The application should specifically indicate the product/products categories that are proposed to be sold under a single brand.
-Any addiction to the product/product categories to be sold under the single brand will requires fresh approval from the government.
+The application should indicate the product/product categories proposed to be sold under a single brand.
+Any addiction to the product/product categories to be sold under a single brand will require fresh government approval.

 • Foreign investment in multi-brand retail trading has been permitted up to 51 percent under the approval route in states favoring multi brand retail trading.